 Types of ecommerce businesses by the participants involved

 When we analyze online businesses, most common parties in ecommerce are businesses, consumers, and administrations.
 They form different business models, depending on who is buying and who is selling.
-The 6 major ecommerce business models are:
+The six major types of ecommerce business models are:

 B2C (business-to-consumer) model is when a retailer sells goods or services directly to the general public.
-B2C ecommerce business model started to grow in the 90s and now became the most common ecommerce type.
+There are other types of B2C ecommerce, but we will consider this one in general.
+B2C ecommerce business model started to grow in the 90s and has now become the most common ecommerce type.
 If the company sells products or services via an ecommerce website or any other online channel directly to customers, then it can be treated as the B2C model.

 B2C examples: Amazon.